* New Date * Acquisition Hour: Intellectual property for Government Contractors & Subcontractors & the STTR/SBIR Stakeholder

-Small businesses participating in the SBIR/STTR programs especially encounters those different types of IP and should have a good understanding of the rights the government may be entitled to and emall businesses participating in the SBIR/STTR program it is important to understanding Intellectual Property (IP) ‐ Patents, Trade Secrets, Trademarks, and Copyrights
+Small businesses participating in the SBIR/STTR programs encounter those different types of IP and should have a good understanding of the rights to which the government may be entitled.
+For small businesses participating in the SBIR/STTR program it is important to understand Intellectual Property (IP) ‐ Patents, Trade Secrets, Trademarks, and Copyrights

-This webinar will help you understand the many differences in property rights and help you insure that you are only providing the government with what is strictly necessary.
+This webinar will help you understand the many differences in property rights and help you ensure that you are only providing the government with what is strictly necessary.

 Speaker: Laura Grebe, Partner, Husch Blackwell

 This webinar is eligible for 1 CPE credit.

 To view a schedule of all upcoming webinars CLICK HERE.